Christmas

 too distant future.
 But he accepted the offer.
 He didn’t REALLY

 fancy lugging the box all the way back to the TARDIS.
-But he put the box
+He put the box on

-on the front seat while he and Rose sat in the back together.
-He wanted
+the front seat while he and Rose sat in the back together.
+He wanted Mickey

 The radio was on and the local DJ was rather over-excited about the news